New Policy Library

 viii.
 Funder requirements

-b) Supervision and assessment of graduate research – Competing private and professional obligations and interests can create the potential for conflicts of interest for supervisors or examiners and risks to their impartiality, including the following scenarios.
+b) Supervision and assessment of graduate research – Competing private and professional obligations and interests can create the potential for conflicts of interest for supervisors or examiners and risks to their impartiality,

 i.
 There is a close personal relationship or employment relationship between members of a supervision panel and/or the advisory committee chair which means that they are not independent of each other.